 However, futures prices do not increase during the year due to storage and interest costs.
 Regardless of when a futures contract is traded, the storage and interest costs from harvest until contract delivery are included in the price.
 For example, regardless of whether July futures are traded during January or the following June, the storage and interest costs from harvest until July are included in the futures price.
 So, cash prices tend to increase relative to futures prices from harvest through the marketing year.

 Supply and demand

 Basis is also affected by supply and demand conditions.
 Heavy farmer selling, especially at harvest, will tend to lower cash price but will have little effect on futures price.
-So basis is traditionally wide at harvest (more than can be explained by storage and interest costs and transportation).
-Conversely, light selling (often during spring planting) will tend to strengthen cash price but will have little effect on futures price.
-So basis will narrow.
+Basis is traditionally wide at harvest (more than can be explained by storage and interest costs and transportation).
+Conversely, light selling (often during spring planting) will tend to strengthen cash price but will have little effect on futures price, and basis will narrow.
 Variations in export demand further affect basis.

 Basis patterns vary from one geographic area to another.
-As the production of bio-fuels expands, the relative basis patterns in Iowa will change.
-Heavy local demand for grain due to livestock feeding and bio-fuels processing will bid up local cash prices and the basis will narrow.
+As the production of biofuels has expanded with the large number of ethanol plants located in Iowa, the relative basis patterns in Iowa have changed.
+Heavy local demand for grain due to livestock feeding and biofuels processing have bid up local cash prices and the basis has narrowed.